dtm-labs/en.dtm.pub/docs/exception/barrier.md

 ## Summary

-The subtransaction barrier technique is developed by DTM.
+The sub-transaction barrier technique is developed by DTM.
 The significance includes

 - Simple algorithm and easy to implement
 - A unified system solution, easy to maintain
 - Easy-to-use interface

-With the help of this subtransaction barrier technology, developers are completely freed from the handling of network exceptions.
+With the help of this sub-transaction barrier technology, developers are completely freed from the handling of network exceptions.
-With DTM's subtransaction barrier, only one senior development engineer is required to handle such exceptions.
+With DTM's sub-transaction barrier, only one senior development engineer is required to handle such exceptions.

 This technology currently requires a DTM transaction manager, and the SDK is currently available to developers of the go language.
 Other languages' sdk is under planning.